dhu2022-dev/rlm-booking-app/RLM_Booking/RLM-docs/docs/aws/iam_permissions.md

 # IAM and Permissions

-This document provides an overview of IAM roles and permissions, ensuring secure, role-based access control for the project team.
+This document provides an overview my team's IAM roles and permissions, ensuring secure, role-based access control for each member of the project.

 ---